Yongnuo

-YONGNUO(永诺) is the international trademark of photographic equipment manufacturer Shenzhen Yongnuo Photographic Equipment Co.,Ltd. of Shenzhen, China.
-Which develops and manufactures photographic equipment, including smart camera, lenses, LED video light, flash speedlite, flash trigger, microphone, softbox, and other accessories.
-YONGNUO makes autofocus prime lenses for Canon、Nikon DSLR cameras, and Canon, Sony, Nikon Mirrorless camera, also make lenses for Olympus and Panasonic.
+YONGNUO(永诺) is the International Trademark of photographic equipment manufacturer Shenzhen Yongnuo Photographic Equipment Co.
+Ltd. of Shenzhen, China which develops and manufactures Photographic Equipment, including smart camera, lenses, LED video light, flash speedlite, flash trigger, microphone, softbox, and other accessories.
+Yongnuo makes autofocus prime lenses for Canon and Nikon DSLR cameras, for mirrorless cameras from Canon, Sony, and Nikon, and also produces lenses for Olympus and Panasonic.

 Mirrorless camera

-As of November 2018, YONGNUO was developing an Android smartphone based mirrorless interchangeable-lens camera, with 4G connectivity.
+As of November 2018, Yongnuo was developing an Android smartphone-based mirrorless interchangeable-lens camera, with 4G connectivity.
 The YN450 was released just in China in 2019 using the Canon EF lens mount.
 In 2020 Yongnuo developed a YN450M version using the standard Micro Four Thirds system lens mount, matching the sensor.

-In 2021, YONGNUO launched the YN455 version, with a 20-megapixel Four Thirds sensor, prominent handgrip and tilt screen.
+In 2021, Yongnuo launched the YN455 version, with a 20-megapixel Four-Thirds sensor, prominent handgrip, and tilt screen.

-2022, YONGNUO released an upgraded version of YN455, improve the video follow focus speed, shorten the minimum focusing distance.
+In 2022, Yongnuo released an upgraded version of YN455, improved the video follow focus speed, and shorten the minimum focusing distance.